amanyadav2222777/nomnom/README.md

 # Nom Nom

-A simple Flutter app that displays a list of places via the Google Places API.
+A Simple Flutter App that displays a list of Places via the Google Places API.

 ## GetStarted with Flutter